Employment Law

 Report the Discrimination to Human Resources

-In most situations, it’s a good idea to report the instances of discrimination to your human resources department.
+In most situations, it’s a good idea to report instances of discrimination to your human resources department.
 This gives the company the chance to fix the problem.
 Even if the company does not fix the problem, complaining to HR helps document the discrimination and will strengthen your subsequent case.

 Damages Awarded in Age Discrimination Cases